 You know the terms.
 Most simply, they mean a borrower is seen as a higher risk and qualifies for a higher interest rate on their loan.
 Of course, either classification is based on their FICO or other bureau credit scores, which paint only a partial picture of a financial situation.

-After a year of pandemic challenges, this group could grow, much through no fault of their own.
+After more than a year of pandemic challenges, this group could grow, much through no fault of their own.
 How can your financial institution maintain responsible lending policies while also serving your community?

 This article has their well-being (and savings) in mind.
 Here’s what we plan to cover: